carpentries-incubator/ml4bio-workshop/_episodes/02-GUI-introduction.md

 #### Train and Evaluate Classifiers

 Now everything has been set up for training an SVM.

+> ## Software
+>
-If you changed the hyperparameters but want to start over, click on **Reset**.
+> If you changed the hyperparameters but want to start over, click on **Reset**.
-The hyperparameters will be back to default.
+> The hyperparameters will be back to default.
 Otherwise, click on **Train**.
+{: .checklist}

 <p align="center">
 <img width="350" src="{{ page.root }}/fig/software/before_train.png">